FENCE: Feasible Evasion Attacks on Neural Networks in Constrained Environments: Concrete Applications of

 Network traffic includes important information about communication patterns between source and destination IP addresses.
 Classification methods have been applied to labeled network connections to determine malicious infections, such as those generated by botnets~\cite{EXPOSURE,Bartos16,BAYWATCH,oprea2018made}.
 Network data comes in a variety of formats, but the most common include net flows, Zeek logs, and packet captures.

-\myparagraph{Dataset} We leverage a public dataset of botnet traffic that was captured at the CTU University in the Czech Republic, called CTU-13 dataset~\cite{Garca2014AnEC}.
+\myparagraph{Dataset} We leverage a public dataset of botnet traffic that was captured at the CTU University in the Czech Republic, called the CTU-13 dataset~\cite{Garca2014AnEC}.
+We consider the three scenarios for detecting the Neris botnet in this dataset.
 The dataset includes Zeek connection logs with communications between internal IP addresses (on the campus network) and external ones.
 The dataset has the advantage of providing ground truth, i.e., labels of \mal\ and \ben\ IP addresses.
 The goal of the classifier is to distinguish \mal\ and \ben\ IP addresses on the internal network.

 The fields available in Zeek connection logs are given in Figure~\ref{fig:bro_example}.
 They include: the \emph{timestamp} of the connection start; the \emph{source IP address}; the \emph{source port}; the \emph{destination IP address}; the \emph{destination port}; the \emph{number of packets sent and received}; the \emph{number of bytes sent and received}; and the connection \emph{duration} (the time difference between when the last packet and first packets are sent).